fbedussi/blog/_posts/2025-02-01-What I learned refactoring a medium sized Elm project.md

     { agentTools | inputAmount = inputAmount }
 ```

-Useless code is not only useless, but it is actually harmful, because it adds an extra level of indirection, making the code mode opaque, and difficult to understand.
+Useless code is not only useless, but it is actually harmful, because it adds an extra level of indirection, making the code more opaque, and difficult to understand.

 ## 5. Avoid module aliases as much as possible